uwescience/DSSG2023-Groundwater/README.md

-# Data Science for Social Good: Groundwater Project
+# Data Science for Social Good 2023: Groundwater Project

-This repository contains the code for the 2023 DSSG Groundwater Project.
-This repository contains a reproducible and well-documented workflow to analyze groundwater scarcity in the Colorado River Basin.
-This workflow is contained in a set of Jupyter notebooks which can be used by researchers, analysts, or anyone interested in applying this workflow to study groundwater.
+A reproducible and well-documented workflow to analyze groundwater scarcity in the Colorado River Basin.
+This workflow is written in python and contained in a set of Jupyter notebooks which can be used by researchers, analysts, or anyone interested in applying this workflow to study groundwater.

-The repository has three main folders:
+## Tools and Skills Needed for This Workflow

++ Python
++ Jupyter Notebooks
++ Familiarity with basic terminal commands

+## Overview of Workflow

+This workflow is most useful when a user can clone or download this repository and run each Jupyter notebook on their machine.
+The repository has three main folders, which are described below:

-notebooks-and-markdowns/
+#### notebooks-and-markdowns/

+The Jupyter notebooks and markdowns containing the code and information to implement our workflow.
+These files are numbered and should be used in the order that is shown.
+Note that the workflow assumes that main folder of the git repo is your working directory--paths throughout the workflow are set relative to there.

-output/
+#### output/

+A folder that contains output from the workflow, including downloaded data from GRACE and GLDAS.

-scripts/
+#### scripts/

+Additional scripts that are necessary for the workflow such as shell scripts to download GRACE and GLDAS data or additional analysis files.